zenfuse/zenfuse.js/www/docs/intro.md

 npm install zenfuse
 ```

-After you can import it.
+After you can import it in your code.

 ```js
 // ESM